jonschwa/vaccine_checker/readme.md

 # Vaccine Checker!

-Polls 3 NYC vaccine sites over and over and notifies via slack when appointments are available.
+Polls NYC vaccine sites over and over and notifies via slack when appointments are available.
+@ todo - add more sites!

 To run: